Outline of World History

 1. Technological Innovations

-3. These breakthroughs accelerated urbanization and social change.
+3. These breakthroughs spurred unprecedented economic growth, urbanization, and profound social change.

 2. Factory System and Mass Production